 To create a graph, on the WINDOW menu, click NEW GRAPH WINDOW.
 From there, you need to select the criteria you want to graph from the data in the tables.
-For more information about using the graph features of MapInfo Professional, see Graphing Your Data in Chapter 11 on page 388.
+For more information about using the graph features of MapInfo Professional, see .